Warrants in LA County

 Bench Warrants (Failure to Appear)

-Court Compliance Warrants (Probation / Court Orders)
+Court Compliance Warrants (Failure to complete Court Orders)

 Traffic Ticket Warrants (Failure to Pay)